7ombie/textmode/README.md

 The Textmode Module
 ===================

-This project implements a old school, bitmapped, text-based renderer (for modern displays), with a simple, low-level, 8-bit JavaScript API.
+This project implements an old school, bitmapped, text-based renderer (for modern displays), with a simple, low-level, 8-bit JavaScript API.

 The implementation is clean, fast and fully functional (and free of known